UppaJung/loss/posts/pilot7/converse.md

 ## Loss of digital photos or videos

 The following two questions ask you about digital photos or videos you may have lost.
-We will ask you how many videos you have lost over your lifetime and how you lost them.
+We will ask you how many videos you have lost over your lifetime and the events that led to their loss.

 *How many photos or videos have you lost over your lifetime?*

   🔘 I have never lost any photos or videos \
-  🔘 I have lost less than one day of photos and/or videos \
+  🔘 More than five years of photos and/or videos \
-  🔘 I have lost at least one day of photos and/or videos, but less than one week of them \
+  🔘 More than one year of photos and/or videos, but less than five years \
-  🔘 I have lost at least one week of photos and/or videos, but less than one month of them \
+  🔘 More than one month of photos and/or videos, but less than one year \
-  🔘 I have lost at least one month of photos and/or videos, but less than one year of them \
+  🔘 More than one week of photos and/or videos, but less than one month \
-  🔘 I have lost at least one year of photos and/or videos, but less than five years of them \
+  🔘 More than one day of photos and/or videos, but less than one week \
-  🔘 I have lost at least five years of photos and/or videos
+  🔘 Less than one day of photos and/or videos \

-*How have you lost these photos and videos? (check **all** that apply)*
+*What events contributed to your loss of photos and videos? (check **all** that apply)*

  	☐ A phone storing the photos/videos was stolen \
  	☐ A phone storing the photos/videos broke or failed \
  	☐ A phone storing the photos/videos was lost \
  	☐ A phone storing the photos/videos was upgraded to a new phone and the photos/videos were not copied over \
- 	☐ A (non-phone) camera was stolen, broke, or lost \
+ 	☐ A (non-phone) camera storing the photos/videos was stolen, broke, or was lost \
  	☐ A memory card storing the photos/videos was stolen, broken, or lost after being removed from the phone or camera that took the photos/videos \
  	☐ A computer or hard drive storing the photos/videos broke or failed \
  	☐ A computer or hard drive storing the photos/videos was lost \
  	☐ A computer or hard drive storing the photos/videos was stolen \
  	☐ An online account that stored the photos/videos was compromised (hacked) and the photos/videos were deleted \
  	☐ An online account that stored the photos/videos permanently locked me (or us) out \
- 	☐ An online account that stored the photos/videos locked was deleted because of disuse \
+ 	☐ An online account that stored the photos/videos was deleted because of disuse \
- 	☐ An online account that stored the photos/videos locked was deleted because of lack of payment \
+ 	☐ An online account that stored the photos/videos was deleted because of lack of payment \
  	☐ Other (please describe)

 ##  Loss of chat messages